-The Board of Directors recognized the importance of accurate and transparent disclosure of information, both financial and non-financial, as stipulated by the regulations of the Securities and Exchange Commission and the Stock Exchange of Thailand.
-It also disclosed other significant information that might affect the price of the company's accounting policy with consistency and careful judgment.
+The Board of Directors was responsible to review and ensure the reliability, completeness and rationality of the company's financial statements.
+The company's financial statements must be prepared in accordance with generally accepted accounting principles and use appropriate accounting policy with consistency and careful judgment.
 The responsibility of the Board of Directors to the financial statements together with the report of the auditor must be included in the Annual Report Form (56-1) and Annual Report (56-2).
 The roles of the Board of Directors and the Audit Committee, number of board meetings, and the number of meetings each director attended during the past year, must be clearly reported.
 In addition, the company was appointed to report the change of stockholding of board of director and management in every broad meeting.
 The stockholding of board of director in 2016 was reported as following.